-The Division of Diversity, Access and Equity works to insure equal opportunity and non discrimination in employment and education activities.
+The Division of Diversity and Inclusion works to insure equal opportunity and non discrimination in employment and education activities.
 Students, faculty, staff and others are safe to seek resolution of issues related to reasonable accommodations, harassment and discrimination without fear of retaliation or intimidation.
 The office independently collaborates with UMKC units to resolve issues in a very private manner.
 It is the expectation that everyone at UMKC be accountable for advancing the goals of UMKC’s equal opportunity/affirmative action program.

 Equity functions include:

 - Disseminates information about laws, policies and procedures regarding equal opportunity, disability and harassment and discrimination.